LYNCH·LLP

 • How many art units does this examiner cover?

 Yes.
-The allowance rate ranges from 77% to 80% across these art units.
+The allowance rate ranges from 77% to 80% across his art units, indicating variation in outcomes by unit.

 ◈ RESPONDING TO AN OFFICE ACTION